mirzafahad/mirzafahad.github.io/_posts/2012-05-08-text-data-bss.md

 ![fizzbuzz map](/img/text/fizzbuzz_map.png){: .center-block :}

-If you have `const` variable, that will be added under `.text` and will be saved in FLASH.
+If you have a `const` variable, that will be added under `.text` and will be saved in FLASH.
 Here is an example:

 ![const](/img/text/const.png){: .center-block :}